-Oksana Masters competes at the Paralympic Games Rio 2016 on Sept.
-15, 2016 in Rio de Janeiro.
+Oksana Masters competes in the Women's Road Race H5 on day 8 of the Rio 2016 Paralympic Games at Pontal on September 15, 2016 in Rio de Janeiro, Brazil.

 When you think of the Paralympics, you think of athletes like Oksana Masters.
 The two-time gold medalist has established herself as one of Team USA’s top athletes, and she hopes her inspiring journey to the Paralympics can energize other athletes.

 Masters is open about her struggles growing up as an orphan in Ukraine.
 She recalls never receiving legitimate meals unless potential adopters would visit, or never having her own bed or not being able to cry because emotional expression meant every child in the orphanage would be punished.

 When asked about her adoption at the age of seven, Masters said coming to America was like sitting back and watching someone else’s life unfold in a movie, like seeing Daddy Warbucks show Annie his extravagant mansion.
 Masters’ Annie-like moment of culture shock came in her first trip outside of the home, a simple trip to Walmart.
 The sheer size of the store alone sent her for a loop.

 “I was just blown away by how there was food everywhere.
 And it was just out there,” she said